Pillar 1 -

 No government has the right to interfere in the internal affairs of another country or to try and bring about regime change there.
 We must stop attacking and invading other peoples' countries.

-Pillar 9 - Fair people-centric government - I said under Pillar 5 that the people of each country must be free to choose the type of government they wish.
+Pillar 9 - Fair people-centric governments - .
+I said above that the people of each country must be free to choose the type of government they wish.
 I am British so I tend to write about the type of government I want in the United Kingdom.
 Its is not my wish to try and impose this anywhere else.

 Many forms of government have been tried around the world since our species began.
 The strongest male chimp is usually the leader who rules with the help of other strong, mature males.